How To Choose The Best Socket Organizer

 On the other hand, if you are still uncertain about mounting your sockets and organizer then you should consider buying a small socket organizer tray for your pegboard while you use a large socket organizer set for your tool chest.
 It will allow you to have quick access to your sockets while maintaining they're the proper organization.

 Socket Design Structure

-The design of how your sockets are held into place by the organizer is also an important feature to know before you buy.
+The design of how your sockets are held in place by the organizer is also an important feature to know before you buy.
 At the end of the day, it will come down to how you store and use your set of sockets.
-If your sockets are traveling where you work, then you need to consider an organizer with a good locking mechanism.
+If your sockets are travelling where you work, then you need to consider an organizer with a good locking mechanism.
 On the other hand, if your sockets will remain in one place then its a feature you do not need to consider.

 If you are moving your sockets from one location to another then you need to make sure that the sockets do not fall off and disappear.
 We know the 10mm sockets will disappear at some point but we want to decrease the chances of that happening.
 For this to happen, we need to have a locking mechanism on the socket organizer such as a built-in ball-bearing that will keep your sockets in place.